This blog may contain affiliate links. Read our disclosure policy for more info.

 It truly is one of the best places to go snorkeling in Mexico.
 But, you should know that you can only explore the Mesoamerican Barrier Reef on a guided tour, that’s because the reef has protected status, and the government is trying to prevent over-tourism, which will damage the reef’s unique structure!

-Some other fun activities in Puerto Morelos include drinking craft beer at a local brewery, scuba diving, and a luxury catamaran cruise.
+Some other fun activities include drinking craft beer at a local brewery, scuba diving around Puerto Morelos, and a luxury catamaran cruise.
 This particular catamaran tour cruises through the clear waters to a secret sandbar where you can either swim or paddleboard for a while before heading back on board for lunch (included).

 20. Muyil Mayan Ruins